ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 {% endversion %}

 {% version "1.19" after=true %}
-The custom huts need to be copied in in a style pack.
+The custom huts need to be copied into a style pack.
 {% endversion %}

 Once copied, you can start your singleplayer or multiplayer game as usual.
 You should see them in the [build tool](../../source/items/buildtool) (if you have the hut block in your inventory).

-### How to use custom mineshafts in style packs?

-The size must be 9 x 4 x 9 blocks.
-Rotation must match the Mine in the Style Pack.
-Use an existing style pack as a template along with the [scan tool](../../source/items/scantool) to create the blueprints.

 ### How to allow my players to use their own huts' schematics on my server?

 You will have to copy them yourself in the blueprints folder on the server and restart it.